Quantum computational chemistry: Error mitigation for chemistry

 \subsection{Extrapolation}

-The extrapolation method~\cite{Li2017,PhysRevLett.119.180509,endo2017practical} works by intentionally increasing the error rate, and inferring the error free result by extrapolation.
+The extrapolation method~\cite{Li2017,PhysRevLett.119.180509} works by intentionally increasing the dominant error rate, $\epsilon_0$, by a factor $\lambda$, and inferring the error free result by extrapolation.
+We can increase the error rate using the techniques described by \textcite{Li2017, kandala2018extending}.
 The technique is based on Richardson extrapolation~\cite{Richardson299}, which to first order corresponds to linear extrapolation using two points.
-Exponential extrapolation was introduced~\cite{endo2017practical} as a more appropriate extrapolation technique for large quantum circuits.
-A comparison between the two extrapolation methods is shown in Fig.~\ref{extrap}.
+We could also take a linear or higher order fit with several data points.
+For the former case, the estimated value of the observable is given by